-Does my website work seamlessly with desktops, Laptops, PCs, mobiles and tablets?
+Does my website work seamlessly with desktops, Laptops, PCs, mobiles, and tablets?

-In today’s smart phone age, your website needs to be responsive across all mobile devices i.e. it should basically open like an app does, optimized according to what the customer is looking at in terms of shape, size, design and the overall user experience.
+In today’s smartphone age, your website needs to be responsive across all mobile devices i.e. it should basically open like an app does, optimized according to what the customer is looking at in terms of shape, size, design, and the overall user experience.

 5. What will be the CMS of the website?

-- First things first, a CMS or Content Management System is a type of application present at the front end which allows an individual (even with limited technical knowledge) to make changes on the lines of content.
+- First things first, a CMS or Content Management System is a type of application present at the front end which allows an individual (even with limited technical knowledge) to make changes along the lines of content.

-- If you own a website, you would want to make changes at will, add or subtract a few elements, modify existing ones as and when something becomes obsolete without the need for a webmaster for every petty job.
+- If you own a website, you would want to make changes at will, add or subtract a few elements, and modify existing ones as and when something becomes obsolete without the need for a webmaster for every petty job.

-6. Is the website being coded in an SEO friendly manner?
+6. Is the website being coded in an SEO-friendly manner?